-The manufacturer of Tetrapeptide-17 claims it can stimulate dermal filling, repair and renewal, while the manufacturer of Ethocyn claims it has developed an anti-androgen compound that restores elastin fibres to the “youthful levels of a 20 year old”.
+Ethocyn, again according to the manufacturer, is an anti-androgen compound that restores elastin fibres to the “youthful levels of a 20 year old”.
 We have been unable, though, to track down any clinical results in peer-reviewed journals to back this up.

 Tremella Fuciformis, Snow Fungus or Silver Ear, has been touted to generate hydration and boost the growth of elastin cells, and while it may perform well as a hydrator there is little evidence supporting its role as an elastin catalyst.

-Copper Peptides have a body of research behind them and have been shown to be effective skin repairers, removing damaged collagen and elastin to make way for healthier replacements.
+Copper Peptides have research behind them to show they can repair skin and remove damaged collagen and elastin to make way for healthier replacements.
 They are also able to stimulate Glycosaminoglycans, which are essential to maintaining the health of collagen and elastin in skin.
 Keep in mind that some of the research carries a conflict of interest.

 Humulus Lupulus, hops extract, is another ingredient claimed to be helpful in preventing skin ageing, in particular loose skin, sagging and stretch marks.
 There is some limited research showing that hops extract promotes skin suppleness and elasticity by protecting collagen and elastin in the skin.
 Hops has been found to inhibit elastase, the enzyme responsible for causing cross-linking in collagen.